Droge Voeten (Dry feet) 2050

 We are taking various measures:

-• Pumping stations are being modified and better controlled.
+- Pumping stations are modified and controlled better.

 De Onlanden is not the only balancing lake.
-Water storage areas have also been created in the Southern Westerkwartier Area Development Southern Westerkwartier .
+Balancing lakes have also been created in the Zuidelijk Westerkwartier Area Development Zuidelijk Westerkwartier .
 These will help to keep our feet dry in the future.

 The Onlanden as a climate buffer

-De Onlanden is a good example of a natural climate buffer.
+De Onlanden is a great example of a natural climate buffer.
 Natural climate buffers are areas that help to mitigate the effects of climate change.

 Water collection

-The area not only serves a purpose for nature and recreation, but is also designed as balancing lake.
+The area serves a purpose for nature and recreation, but is also designed as a balancing lake.
 De Onlanden helps to prevent flooding.
 When there is heavy rainfall, De Onlanden collects extra water.
 This keeps the city of Groningen and surrounding villages dry.
 Climate change means that it rains more often and more heavily.
-Without a catchment area where the water can be temporarily stored before being discharged into the sea, flooding would occur more quickly.
+Without a retention area where the water can be stored temporarily before being discharged into the sea, flooding would occur more quickly.

 Space for nature

 The area is large and low-lying.
 Water flows here naturally, and large amounts of water can be stored temporarily.
 De Onlanden is also a beautiful nature reserve with space for animals and plants.
-Water storage and nature reserves can coexist and adapt to the changing climate.
-For example, more wetland nature is being created.
+Balancing lakes and nature reserves can coexist and adapt to the changing climate.
+It creates more wetland nature, for example.
 This makes the area climate-resilient.

 Watch the video below, 'Expedition Wadden Coast - natural climate buffers', to find out what a climate buffer is and how it works in De Onlanden.